lijikun/orca-linux-deployment/README.md

         sudo tar xvf ~/Downloads/orca_4_2_1_linux_x86-64_shared_openmpi314.tar.xz
         sudo mv orca_4_2_1_linux_x86-64_shared_openmpi313 orca-4.2.1

-3. Now `cd` to th3 repo.
+3. Now `cd` to the repo.
 Edit the initial part of the `orcainit4` script, such that the `$orca_path` and `openmpi_path` variables point to the correct paths for your ORCA and OpenMPI installations, for example:

         orca_ver=4.2.1
         openmpi_ver=3.1.4